Whether your home is 10 years or 20 years old, at some point or another you may have to replace a few windows.

 While they can look stately, wooden frames are more expensive and more difficult to maintain, they will rot whether the exterior is clad or not and they are not as energy efficient as vinyl or fiberglass.
 In addition, you’ll have the extra step of painting or staining them to match the rest of the trim in your home.
 As such, the price to install new wooden frames is roughly 2-3 times what you’ll pay for vinyl alternatives.

-The pros of going with vinyl?
+The pros of going with vinyl windows?
 It’s less expensive and will last longer.
 It’s also an easier material to upkeep.

 Once you decide that replacement windows are in order, it’s time to shop around.
 Start your search by narrowing down the list of places you want to check.